Forex Education

 If you want to cancel your order immediately, you can use the IOC option.

 Unlike an all-or-nothing order, durational ordering has to do with the rather than quantities.
 When the timer expires, all unfulfilled orders will be canceled, according to the order of the IOC.
-For this order or sequence, you could indeed specify this same time in effect at the time of the order.
+For this order or sequence, you could specify this same time in effect at the time of the order.

 “All or Nothing” order